lkodinsson/MARS/Fantasy/Spellcasting.md

 **Target:** One creature or object
 **Resist:** Deflection

 You apply a small burst of heat to a nearby object or creature, dealing fire damage.
 This spell can be used to light flammable material instantly.
 If you target a creature with this spell that is wearing cloth armour or just clothes, reduce their resist roll by 2.
+Wet targets get advantage to resist this spell, but if they fail they become dry instead of taking damage.

 ***Critical:*** Deal r12 fire damage, and the target gets burning 2.
 ***Success:*** Deal r10 fire damage, and the target gets burning 1.